ljzycmd/VDTR/README.md

 ```
 the training logs are saved in ./workdir/*

-4. Run the testing script (single GPU)
+4. Run the testing script (single GPU, minimum requirement RTX 2080Ti)

 ```bash
 python test.py ./configs/vdtr/vdtr_dvd.yaml $Checkpoint_path
 ```
 the testing logs and frames are saved in `./workdir/*`.

-Pretrained checkpoints are listed:
+**Pretrained checkpoints are listed:**

 | Model  | Dataset | Download |
 |:------:|:------:|:--------:|